Spider Veins & Spider Vein Treatments

 Some estimate that over half of all adult females will develop spider veins.

-Similar to Varicose Veins, spider veins can cover a small area and avoid notice, or they can cover a larder area and become unsightly.
-It is also possible that they may enlarge over time.
-Spider veins, or telangiectasias (tel-AN-juh-ek-TA-ze-uhs), are often related to (and may appear in combination with) varicose veins and can derive from the same underlying causes.
-They occur in the capillaries closest to the surface of the skin, which are fed by veins called reticular veins (also known as ‘feeder veins’).
+Spider veins, or telangiectasias (tel-AN-juh-ek-TA-ze-uhs), are often related to (and may appear in combination with) varicose veins and can derive from the exact underlying causes.
+They occur in the capillaries closest to the skin’s surface, which are fed by veins called reticular veins (also known as ‘feeder veins’).

 WHAT CAUSES SPIDER VEINS